pravarmahajan/VRAE-driving/README.md

 ```

 ### Creating new Conda Environment (First Time)
-This will create a new environment named `menv` and install all the dependencies
+This will create a new environment named `myenv` and install all the dependencies

 ```
 conda env create -f environment.yml